pirateking92/seportfolio2/README.md

-site for sepy again
+# site for sepy again

-update readme for push